 Criterion 8: Faculty resources are adequate for the program.
-See CAQC's Program Assessment Standard #1 (Section 4.3.1).

-- Demonstrated that the institution meets Quality Council requirements for number and quality of faculty and support staff. - Indicated a plan for future hiring, if appropriate. - Given evidence of faculty workload policies and actual workload statistics. - Provided a staffing plan if rotation of courses is being proposed. - Demonstrated an appropriate level of scholarly activity, research or creative activity by faculty teaching in the baccalaureate or graduate program involved. - Demonstrated policies and programs that promote and support teaching and learning effectiveness.
+- Provided policies and procedures with respect to appointment, evaluation, employment conditions, including employment equity, promotion, termination and professional development for faculty and staff. - Demonstrated that the institution meets Quality Council requirements for number and quality of faculty and support staff. - Indicated a plan for future hiring, if appropriate. - Given evidence of faculty workload policies and actual workload statistics. - Provided a staffing plan if rotation of courses is being proposed. - Demonstrated an appropriate level of scholarly activity, research or creative activity by faculty teaching in the baccalaureate or graduate program involved. - Demonstrated policies and programs that promote and support teaching and learning effectiveness.